6 Financial statements: A first look

 union_all(another_sample)

-1. Suppose that we are interested in how firms’ level of R&D activity.
+1. Suppose that we are interested in firms’ R&D activity.
 One measure of R&D activity is R&D Intensity, which can be defined as “R&D expenses” (Compustat item xrd) scaled by “Total Assets” (Compustat item at).
 In xrd_at, what’s the difference between rd_intensity and rd_intensity_alt?
 Does filter(at > 0) seem like a reasonable filter?
 What happens if we omit it?

 xrd_at <-